vlang/v/doc/docs.md

 Please note that unlike C and Go, `int` is always a 32 bit integer.

-There is an exceptions to the rule that all operators in V must have values of the same type on both sides.
+There is an exception to the rule that all operators in V must have values of the same type on both sides.
 A small primitive type on one side can be automatically promoted if it fits completely into the data range of the type on the other side.